Alexandre Matos

-Alexandre Raposo de Matos (born 31 May 1995) is a Macanese international footballer.
+Alexandre Raposo de Matos (born 31 May 1995) is a Macanese international footballer who currently plays for Italian club Fanum Orosei.
 He also holds Portuguese citizenship.

 Club career

 Having started his career at his father's side, Windsor Arch Ka 1, Matos spent a season with Lam Ieng before moving to Sporting Clube de Macau.
 In 2014, he was offered a trial with the Macanese club's parent affiliate, Sporting Clube de Portugal.
 He returned to Windsor Arch for the 2015 season, before heading to England to study sports psychology while also playing for lower division side Greenwood Meadows.

 On 30 December 2021, he was announced as a new signing of Eccellenza Sicily amateur club Mazara.
 In August 2022, he returned in Portugal to join amateur club Canas de Senhorim.

 International career

 Matos made his senior international debut for Macau in qualification for the 2018 FIFA World Cup, playing 90 minutes in a 3–0 defeat to Cambodia.